ronaldzx/id_laravel/README.md

 ``

 ## Database mysql
-import script `` /db-plantilla/script.sql `` on your db server.
+import script ``db.sql `` on your mysql server.
 Create an .env file and change the properties as you need